 Figure~\ref{fig:loadingrate}(a) shows the loading in the single-color and two-color MOTs.
 Two-color MOT has a much faster loading rate than the green MOT, while compared with the blue MOT, it has a three-fold increase in steady-state atom number due to shielding enhancement.
 We fitted the data using models that account for one-body loss (dashed lines) and two-body loss (solid lines).
 The one-body loss model is $N(t) = \eta/\gamma\times (1-\exp(-\gamma t))$ with $\gamma$ the one-body loss, where the steady-state atom number can be approximated as $N=\eta/\gamma$.
 The two-body loss model, derived from Eq.~\ref{rate equation}, is given by~\cite{caires2004intensity}

 We further measure the MOT decay by switching off the atomic flux and holding atoms in MOTs in Fig.~\ref{fig:loadingrate}(b).
-Similarly, dash lines are considering only the one-body loss and the solid lines counting for the two body loss, which can be described by Eq.~\ref{rate equation} with $\eta = 0$ and the initial atom number $N_0$
+Similarly, dash lines represent only the one-body loss and the solid lines count for the two body loss, which can be described by Eq.~\ref{rate equation} with $\eta = 0$ and the initial atom number $N_0$

 One-body and two-body losses are extracted from loading and holding curves in Fig.~\ref{fig:loadingrate}, and summarized in Table~\ref{tab:loadlossrate}.
 The two-color MOT not only takes advantage of the fast loading rate of the singlet transition but also substantially eliminates one-body loss, leading to an increase of the MOT atom.
-Compared with the green MOT, the one-body loss rate of the blue MOT is nearly two orders higher than the green one, lead to the limit of the MOT lifetime of hundreds ms~\cite{honda1999magneto}.
+Compared with the green MOT, the one-body loss rate of the blue MOT is nearly two orders larger than the green one, resulting in the limit of the MOT lifetime of hundreds ms~\cite{honda1999magneto}.
 However, the initial atom loading of the blue MOT is two order faster than the green MOT.